-The upshot of all this-and this is the first half of my response to the original question-is that Rome bases its soteriological teaching not primarily on Scripture but primarily on its own "infallible, unamendable" Tradition that virtually from the beginning began to exhibit great error.

-With this last observation we come to the second half of my response to the class member's original question, for it is one of the saddest facts of church history that, with regard to its tradition, from the post-apostolic age onward the church fell more and more into serious soteriological error, with grace and faith giving way to legalism and the doing of good works as the pronounced way of salvation.
+The upshot of all this-and this is the first half of my response to the original question-is that Rome bases its soteriological teaching not primarily on Scripture but primarily on its own "infallible, unamendable" Tradition which virtually from the beginning began to exhibit great error.
+For it is one of the saddest facts of church history-and now we come to the second half of my response to the original question-that, with regard to its tradition, from the post-apostolic age onward the church fell more and more into serious soteriological error, with grace and faith giving way to legalism and the doing of good works as the pronounced way of salvation.
 An unevangelical nomism runs virtually unabated through the writings of the church fathers.
-Only upon rare occasion, and not even fully in Augustine, was the voice of Paul clearly heard again before the sixteenthcentury magisterial Reformation where it was heard in the preaching and writing of Martin Luther, Ulrich Zwingli, and John Calvin.
+Only upon rare occasion, and not even fully in Augustine, was the voice of Paul clearly heard again before the sixteenth-century magisterial Reformation where it was heard in the preaching and writing of Martin Luther, Ulrich Zwingli, and John Calvin.
 Kenneth Escott Kirk writes: "St. Paul's indignant wonder was evoked by the reversion of a small province of the Christian Church [Galatia] to the legalistic spirit of the Jewish religion.
 Had he lived half a century or a century later, his cause for amazement would have been increased a hundredfold.
-The example of the Galatians might be thought to have infected the entire Christian Church; writer after writer seems to have little other interest than to express the genius of Christianity wholly in terms of law and obedience, reward and punishment." $^{\rm 31}$
+The example of the Galatians might be thought to have infected the entire Christian Church: writer after writer seems to have little other interest than to express the genius of Christianity wholly in terms of law and obedience, reward and punishment."31